TL;DR

 - Test with real users.
 No matter how well-designed a modal seems, usability testing will reveal friction points that need fixing.

 Modals aren’t the enemy — bad modals are.
 With thoughtful design, they can be a seamless part of the user experience rather than an obstacle.
-At Eleken, we specialize in SaaS product design that prioritizes usability, clarity, and conversion.
-If you're building a product and want to ensure your UX is seamless, let’s talk.
+Well-designed modals significantly enhance the overall user experience by providing contextual information efficiently and improving usability.
+At Eleken, we specialize in app design that prioritizes usability, clarity, and conversion.
+If you’re building a product and want to ensure your UX is seamless, let’s talk.